 OTDRs are widely used for testing fiber optic cables.
-Among ~the common uses are measurin'gthe $ie \cdot ngth$ of fibers, finding faults in fibers, breaks in cables, att~nuation offibers, and losses in splices and connectors.
+Among the common uses are measuring the length of fibers, finding faults in fibers, breaks in cables, attenuation of fibers, and losses in splices and connectors.
 They are also used to optimize splices by monitoring splice loss.
 One of their biggest advantages is they produce a picture (called a trace) of the cable being tested.
-Although OTDRs are unquestionably useful for all these tasks, they have error mechanisms that are potentially large, troublesome and not widely understood
+Although OTORs are unquestionably useful for all these tasks1 they have error mechanisms that are potentially large, troublesome and not widely understood.

 The OTDR uses the lost light scattered in the fiber that is directed back to the source for its operation.
-It couples a pulse from a high poweredJaser source into the fiber througn a directional coupler.
-As the pulse of light passes through the fiber, a small fraction utthe light is scattered back towards the source.
-As•it. returns to, the OTDR, it is:directecfby the coupler to a very sensitive receiver.
+It couples a pulse from a high powered laser source into the fiber through a directional coupler.
+As the pulse of light passes through the fiber, a small fraction of the light is scattered towards the source.
+As it returns to the OTUR1 it is directed by the coupler to a very sensitive receiver.
 The OTDR display shows the intensity of the returned signal in dB as a function of time, converted into distance using the average velocity of light in the glass fiber.

-To understand how the OTDR arrows measurement, consider what happens to the light pulse it transmits.
-As it goes down the fiber, the pulse actually "fills" the core of the fiber with light for a distance equal to the pulse width transmitted by the OTDR.
-In a typical fiber, each nanosecond of pulse width equals about 8 inches (200 mm).
-Throughout that pulse, light is being scattered, so the longer the pulse width in time, the greater the pulse length in the fiber and the great~r will be the amount of backscattered light, in direct proportion to the pulse width.
-The intensity of the pulse is diminished by the attenuation of the fiber as it proceeds down the fiber, a portion of the pulse's power is scattered back to the OTDR and it is again diminished by the attenuation of the fiber as it returns up the fiber to the .OTDR.
-Thus the intensity of the signal seen by the OTDR at any point in time is a function of the position of the light pulse in the fiber;.
+To understand how the OTDR allows measurement, consider what happens to the light pulse it transmits.
+As it goes down the fiber, the pulse actually 'Tilts" the core of the fiber with light for a distance equal to the pulse width transmitted by the OTDR. in a typical fiber, each nanosecond of pulse width equals about 8 inches C200 mm).
+Throughout that pulse, tight is being scattered, so the longer the pulse width in time, the greater the pulse length in the fiber and the greater will be the amount of backscattered light, in direct proportion to the pulse width.
+The intensity of the pulse is diminished by the attenuation of the fiber as it proceeds down the fiber, a portion of the fiber as it returns up the fiber to the OTDR.
+Thus the intensity of the signal seen by the OTDR at any point in time is a function of the position other light pulse in the fiber.

 By looking at the reduction in returned signal over time, one can calculate the attenuation coefficient of the fiber being tested.
-Since the pulse travels öutand back, the attenuation of the fiber diminishes the signal in both directions, and the transit time from pulse out to return is twice the one way.trav1=.1 time.
-S9:bPth\the intensity and distance scales must be divided by two to allow for .the roundwtrip path of the light.
-If the fiber has a splice or connector, the signal will be diminished as the pulse passes it, so the OTDR sees a reduction in power, indicating the light loss of the joined fibers.
-If the splice or connector reflects light (see optical return loss), the OTDR will show the reflection as a spike above the backscattered signal.
-The OTDR can be calibrated to use this spike to measure optical return loss.
+Since the pulse travels out and back, the attenuation of the fiber diminishes the signal in both directions, and the transit time from pulse out to return is twice the one way travel time.
+So both the intensity and distance scales must be divided by two to allow for the round-trip path office Tight.

-The end of the fiber wiU show as a deterioration of the backscatter signal into noise, if it is within the dynamic range of the OTDR.
-If the end of the fiber is cleaved or polished, one will also see a spike above the backscatter trace.
-This allows one to measure the total length of the fiber beingtested.
+If the fiber has a splice or connector, the signal will be diminished as the pulse panes it, so the OTDR sees a reduction in power, indicating the light loss of the joined fibers. if the splice or connector reflects light (see optical return loss) the OTOR will show the reflection as a spike above the backscattered signal The OTDR can be calibrated to use this spike to measure optical return loss.
+The end of the fiber will show as deterioration or the backscatter signal into noise, if it is within the dynamic range of the OTDR.
+If the end of me fiber is cleaved or polished, one will also see a spike above the backscatter trace.
+This allows one to measure the total length of the fiber being tested.